-I currently write for Quorum Report, Texas’ largest political newsletter.
-I also edit the morning newsclips, a free component of our website.
-You can subscribe to those and our daily updates here.
-I regularly contribute to D Magazine, Texas Jewish Post and Dallas Voice.
-I recently joined the Fort Worth Weekly as its architecture critic.
-My other work has appeared in INTO, Generation Progress (formerly Campus Progress), Georgia Voice, The Huffington Post and Counterpunch.org.
+I currently write for and edit Quorum Report, Texas’ largest political newsletter.
+I edit the morning newsclips e-blast, a free component of our website.
+(You can subscribe to those and our daily updates here.)
+I contribute to Arts and Culture Texas, Dallas Voice, D Magazine, Fort Worth Weekly, Texas Jewish Post, Next City and Jewish News Syndicate.
+My work has appeared in INTO (which has since closed), Generation Progress (formerly Campus Progress), Star Trek, Counterpunch.org and the Huffington Post.

-I also was a staff writer and calendar editor for the Dallas Voice, a LGBT print weekly publication in Dallas, Texas, and an assistant editor and reporter for the progressive news site Truthout.org.
-I also was the book reviews section editor for New Clear Vision, which until it shuttered was affiliated with the academic Peace and Justice Studies Association.
+I was the web editor for the Gay and Lesbian Review Worldwide.
+I was also a Voice staff writer and calendar editor, assistant editor and reporter for Truthout.org and the book reviews section editor for New Clear Vision, which until it shuttered was affiliated with the academic Peace and Justice Studies Association.

 I also have conducted research for campaigns, law firms and individuals as well as written copy for corporate clients.